- Rank: 427

 The outlook for interest rates currently is lower-for-longer, and the US Fed has highlighted they will keep Fed Fund rates near zero for an extended period of time.
 However, the Fed has less control over the longer end of the yield curve and we could still see the latter rise on any uptick in economic growth.

 Increased government spending will not only help the economy, it will boost commodity pricing, including copper and oil, in an environment of constrained supply.
-The energy sector is currently the most hated sector.
-Investment interest has dried up and funding availability has drastically shrunk.
+The energy sector was the most hated by both investors and those providing capital.
 Remember, the cure to low oil prices is low oil prices.
 While everyone is talking about peak demand, supply is going nowhere and global inventories are declining.
 A rebound in economic activity, including a bounce-back in airline activity at least a partial reversal of work-from-home are sure to have a positive impact on demand.

 Get ready for a rhyme!! ["Markets don%27t repeat, but they do rhyme"] Already prognosticators are talking about the potential for markets to have difficulty if 10-yr yields rise to 1.25%.
 WHAT !!!!
 The last time the markets were talking this story was in late 2018 when rates approached 3.25%.
-From a technical perspective it seems highly likely we get at least a backup to what was major support at the 1.5% level.
-It seems likely that as we rely more and more on ever-lower interest rates, we will eventually have a problem.
+From a technical perspective it seems likely we get at least a backup to what was major support at the 1.5% level.
+Markets are relying on ultra-low rates to support extended valuation; however, as rates rise we will eventually have a problem.

 It looks like this will play out over the next 8-18 months.